pinellolab/CRISPResso2/README.md

 ### Parameter list
 -h or --help: show a help message and exit.

--a or --amplicon_seq: The amplicon sequence used for the experiment.

 -r1 or --fastq_r1: The first fastq file.

 -r2 or --fastq_r2 FASTQ_R2: The second fastq file for paired end reads.

+-a or --amplicon_seq: The amplicon sequence used for the experiment.

 -an or --amplicon_name: A name for the reference amplicon can be given.
 If multiple amplicons are given, multiple names can be specified here. (default: Reference)

--amas or --amplicon_min_alignment_score: Amplicon Minimum Alignment Score; score between 0 and 100; sequences must have at least this homology score with the amplicon to be aligned (can be comma-separated list of multiple scores, corresponding to amplicon sequences given in --amplicon_seq) After reads are aligned to a reference sequence, the homology is calculated as the number of bp they have in common.
-If the aligned read has a homology less than this parameter, it is discarded.
-This is useful for filtering erroneous reads that do not align to the target amplicon, for example arising from alternate primer locations. (default: 60)

---default_min_aln_score or --min_identity_score: Default minimum homology score for a read to align to a reference amplicon (default: 60)

---expand_ambiguous_alignments: If more than one reference amplicon is given, reads that align to multiple reference amplicons will count equally toward each amplicon.
-Default behavior is to exclude ambiguous alignments. (default: False)

 -g or --guide_seq: sgRNA sequence, if more than one, please separate by commas.
 Note that the sgRNA needs to be input as the guide RNA sequence (usually 20 nt) immediately adjacent to but not including the PAM sequence (5' of NGG for SpCas9).
 If the PAM is found on the opposite strand with respect to the Amplicon Sequence, ensure the sgRNA sequence is also found on the opposite strand.
 The CRISPResso convention is to depict the expected cleavage position using the value of the parameter '--quantification_window_center' nucleotides from the 3' end of the guide.
 In addition, the use of alternate nucleases besides SpCas9 is supported.
 For example, if using the Cpf1 system, enter the sequence (usually 20 nt) immediately 3' of the PAM sequence and explicitly set the '--cleavage_offset' parameter to 1, since the default setting of -3 is suitable only for SpCas9. (default: )

--gn or --guide_name: sgRNA names, if more than one, please separate by commas. (default: sgRNA)

--fg or --flexiguide: sgRNA sequence (flexible).
-The flexiguide sequence will be aligned to the amplicon sequence(s), as long as the guide sequence has homology as set by --flexiguide_homology.

--fh or --flexiguide_homology flexiguides will yield guides in amplicons with at least this homology to the flexiguide sequence (default:80 meaning 80% homology is required)

 -e or --expected_hdr_amplicon_seq: Amplicon sequence expected after HDR.
 The expected HDR amplicon sequence can be provided to quantify the number of reads showing a successful HDR repair.
 Note that the entire amplicon sequence must be provided, not just the donor template.
 CRISPResso2 will quantify identified instances of NHEJ, HDR, or mixed editing events. (default: )

 -c or --coding_seq: Subsequence/s of the amplicon sequence covering one or more coding sequences for frameshift analysis.
 Sequences of exons within the amplicon sequence can be provided to enable frameshift analysis and splice site analysis by CRISPResso2.
 If more than one (for example, split by intron/s), please separate by commas.
 Users should provide the subsequences of the reference amplicon sequence that correspond to coding sequences (not the whole exon sequence(s)!). (default: )

+#### sgRNA parameters

+-gn or --guide_name: sgRNA names, if more than one, please separate by commas. (default: sgRNA)

+-fg or --flexiguide: sgRNA sequence (flexible).
+The flexiguide sequence will be aligned to the amplicon sequence(s), as long as the guide sequence has homology as set by --flexiguide_homology. (default: '')

+-fh or --flexiguide_homology flexiguides will yield guides in amplicons with at least this homology to the flexiguide sequence (default:80 meaning 80% homology is required)

+-fgn or --flexiguide_name.
+Names for the flexiguides, similar to --guide_name. (default: '')

+#### Read filtering, trimming, and merging parameters

+--split_interleaved_input: Splits a single fastq file containing paired end reads in two files before running CRISPResso (default: False)

 -q or --min_average_read_quality: Minimum average quality score (phred33) to keep a read (default: 0)

 -s or --min_single_bp_quality: Minimum single bp score (phred33) to keep a read (default: 0)

 --min_bp_quality_or_N: Bases with a quality score (phred33) less than this value will be set to "N" (default: 0)

---file_prefix: File prefix for output plots and tables (default: )

--n or --name: Output name of the report (default: the names is obtained from the filename of the fastq file/s used in input) (default: )

--o or --output_folder: Output folder to use for the analysis (default: current folder)

---split_paired_end: Splits a single fastq file containing paired end reads in two files before running CRISPResso (default: False)

 --trim_sequences: Enable the trimming of Illumina adapters with [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) (default: False)